Pilgrimage in London – The first of many celebrations for Sir Francis Bacon in 2026

 Please come and join us for this special pilgrimage celebrating Sir Francis Bacon, Viscount St Alban.
 2026 is the Quatercentenary of the death and burial of Francis Bacon, and this pilgrimage is the inner or more private beginning of the public celebrations which will unfold over the course of the year.

-The Inner Temple Inn of Court twins Gray’s Inn of Court, where Francis Bacon had his chambers and was Treasurer.
-Twinship is the key to everything.
+The Inner Temple Inn of Court twins Gray’s Inn of Court, where Francis Bacon had his lawyer’s chambers and of which he was Treasurer for many years.
+Twinship is the key to everything, and we aim to celebrate twinship!

-There is already a pilgrimage route which starts in London and ends at St Alban’s Cathedral, in which is the shrine of the Romano-British St Alban.
-We are working on a second pilgrimage route which will start in London (this pilgrimage marks the first steps on the route) and will end at St Michael’s Church, St Albans, where Francis Bacon’s body was buried in the chancel vault, with a sculpted memorial monument placed in the chancel above.
+The St Alban II pilgrimage route will also start in London (this pilgrimage marks the first steps on the route) and will end at St Michael’s Church, St Albans, where Viscount St Alban’s body was buried in the chancel vault, with an enigmatic sculpted memorial monument placed in the chancel above.

 For further information and booking, please contact the Organiser (FBRT).